 If your vehicle was damaged in a car accident, whether you are entitled to have it repaired or replaced depends on the insurance policies of the parties involved in the accident (including your own).

-If you feel as though your insurance company, or the insurance company of the another driver, is denying your claims for vehicle repairs in bad faith, a car accident lawyer may be able to help.
+If you feel that your insurance company, or the insurance company of the other driver, is denying your claims for vehicle repairs in bad faith, we may be able to help.

 In many cases, insurance companies will try to avoid paying repair costs.
-If you have been denied a claim for car repairs after a car accident, contact a car accident lawyer right away.
+If you have been denied a claim for car repairs after a car accident, contact an attorney right away.

 Whether the at-fault driver’s insurance company is required to provide you with a rental car depends on his or her insurance policy.

-A car accident lawyer can review the at-fault driver’s insurance policy to determine whether you are being unfairly denied access to a rental car after an accident.
+A lawyer can review the at-fault driver’s insurance policy to determine whether you are being unfairly denied access to a rental car after an accident.

 You may also be able to obtain a rental car through your own insurance provider.
 If you need help with this process, contact a car accident attorney today.